Facial Injuries Solicitors — Scotland

 The potential settlement amount awarded as a result of facial injury and scars depends on several factors, including:

-- Medical evidence: Medical reports provide detailed information about the nature of the wound, the required treatment and the expected recovery time.
+- Medical evidence: Reports from treating professionals provide detailed information about the nature of the wound, the treatment required and the expected recovery time.

 - Reconstructive surgery: The cost of reconstructive surgery, the associated recovery time and any potential complications will be factored into the settlement amount.